Scott Jurek

 Scott Gordon Jurek (born October 26, 1973) is an American ultramarathoner, author, and public speaker.
 Throughout his running career, Jurek was one of the most dominant ultramarathon runners in the world, winning the Hardrock Hundred (2007), the Badwater Ultramarathon (2005, 2006), the Spartathlon (2006, 2007, 2008), and the Western States 100 Mile Endurance Run (1999–2005).
 In 2010, at the 24-Hour World Championships in Brive-la-Gaillarde, France, Jurek won a silver medal behind Shingo Inoue and set a new US record for distance run in 24 hours with 165.7 miles (an average pace of 8 minutes and 42 seconds per mile).
+In 2015, Jurek set the Fastest Known Time running record for the 2,189-mile Appalachian Trail.

 Jurek has followed a vegetarian diet since 1997, and a vegan diet since 1999.

 Early life

 Raised in Proctor, Minnesota, Jurek is of part Polish descent.
 He is the son of Lynn (Swapinski) and Gordon Jurek.
 His childhood involved a strong connection with nature developed through hunting, fishing, and camping with his family.
 Jurek began trail running as a child but did not run long distances until his sophomore year in high school when he started cross training with running to prepare for Nordic skiing.
 Although he hated running at first, after spending summers running on trails with ski poles, he found a new passion for trail running.
 On a challenge from training partner Dusty Olson, Jurek ran the Minnesota Voyageur 50 Mile in 1994, placing second in his first attempt at an ultramarathon, without even having run a marathon in training.
 Olson later served as Jurek's pacer in many races.